Influence of Environment and Landscape on Salmonid Genetics: 2011-2012 Annual Report

 Environmental and landscape features can greatly contribute to population structure, life history diversification, and adaptation of salmonids.
-This ongoing project combines two studies from the Fish & Wildlife Program Accords with the following objectives: 1) Environment & Landscape Genetics – Evaluate genetic structure of natural populations of salmonids relative to their environment and identify candidate markers associated with traits that are related to adaptation of steelhead and Chinook salmon populations; and 2) Controlled Experiments – laboratory/hatchery experiments with controlled environmental variables to validate phenotypic response of fish with given genotypes.
+This ongoing project combines two studies from the Fish & Wildlife Program Accords with the following objectives: 1) Environment & Landscape Genetics – Evaluate genetic structure of natural populations of salmonids relative to their environment and identify candidate markers associated with traits that are related to adaptation of steelhead and Chinook Salmon populations; and 2) Controlled Experiments – laboratory/hatchery experiments with controlled environmental variables to validate phenotypic response of fish with given genotypes.

 Narum, S., N. Campbell, B. Hecht, and J. Hess.
 2012.
-Influence of landscape and environment on salmonid genetics, 7/1/11 – 6/30/12 Annual Report.
-Columbia River Inter-Tribal Fish Commission Technical Report 12-14, Portland, Oregon.
+Influence of environment and landscape on salmonid genetics, 7/1/11 – 6/30/12 annual report.
+Columbia River Inter-Tribal Fish Commission Technical Report 12-14.
+Portland, OR.
 45p.